Could Probiotics Protect Kids From A Downside Of Antibiotics?

 "What time did he take his antibiotic?"
 Herbin Smith asks.

-He asks because the antibiotics won't just wipe out the bad bacteria.
+She asks because the antibiotics won't just wipe out the bad bacteria.
 They could also disrupt the good bacteria in Jackson's body, which can lead to stomach problems, including severe diarrhea.

 Herbin Smith had rushed to Comisky's house to deliver a special yogurt drink that scientists are testing in hopes of preventing those serious problems.